 Every state keeps a record of their state citizen’s criminal history.
 These online databases are all linked so you can track criminal histories from any other state.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that the crime was in a different state entirely, you might have to pay a fee for a more comprehensive search.

 A criminal records search you can get a listing of all the arrests, charges, or convictions for any crimes, which can include:

 - Drug crimes.